jackhwl/React/ReactTheCompleteGuide2025/Readme.md

   - Dispatching Actions & Editing State with useReducer
 ## Handling Side Effects & Working with the useEffect() Hook
   - Module Introduction & starting project
+  - What's a side effect? a thorough example